Frequently Asked Questions:

 How can I learn more?
-By leaving your name and e-mail address below, we can keep you updated with weekly e-mails.
+By leaving your name and e-mail address below, we can keep you updated with e-mails.

 Please put any questions in the message box that your have.
-That way they can be asked and answered in the weekly e-mails for everyone.
+That way they can be asked and answered in the e-mails for everyone.

 The idea is to get people in a new neighborhood working together as a group, veterans meeting each others' needs.